Eurhinosaurus

-Eurhinosaurus followed the regular body morphology, with a fish-like fusiform body including well developed dorsal fin, hypocercal caudal fin, paired pectoral and pelvic fins, and remarkably large eyes.
-Like other ichthyosaurs, Eurhinosaurus did not have gills and used lungs for breathing.
-Eurhinosaurus had one distinct feature different from other ichthyosaurs: the upper jaw was twice as long as the lower jaw and covered with up and downwards-pointing teeth.
+Eurhinosaurus were large-bodied, with a fossil of an adult individual reaching 7 m in length.
+A distinctive feature of the genus is that their upper jaws protruded past their lower jaws (comparable to billfish) and were covered with up and downwards-pointing teeth.
+They inhabited the open ocean.

 History and discovery

-The name Ichthyosaurus longirostris was first published by Mantell in 1851 in a guide to the paleontological galleries of the old British Museum, where one of the ichthyosaurian specimens was displayed as Ichthyosaurus longirostris.
-That specimen had exceedingly slender and elongated muzzle, but the skull was crushed.
-No characteristic preserved.
+The name Ichthyosaurus longirostris was first published by Gideon Mantell in 1851 in a guide to the paleontological galleries of the old British Museum, to name one of the displayed ichthyosaurian specimens.
+That specimen had an exceedingly slender and elongated muzzle, but the skull was crushed, preserving few characteristics.
 The specific name, longirostris, was just affixed to the specimen.
-Since the features were so unclear, scientists at that time were not able to name this specimen.
-The first skull of Eurhinosaurus longirostris was found by Owen and Jaeger in Switzerland in 1856, which showed clearly shortened mandibles.
-The genus Eurhinosaurus was erected in 1909 in a paper describing the Miocene cetacean Eurhinodelphis cocheteuxi.
-Abel noted that it was not certain whether the cetacean's mandible extended to the tip of the snout or whether it was abbreviated, which was like the case in Ichthyosaurus longirostris in 1851.
-He considered that the weak, attenuated mandible and some other distinguishing features of Ichthyosaurus longirostris and decided to erect a separate genus and names as Eurhinosaurus.
-The type species by monotype, was Eurhinosaurus longirostris.
+Since the diagnostic features were so unclear, scientists at that time were not able to name this specimen.

+The first skull of Eurhinosaurus longirostris was found by Richard Owen and Jaeger in Switzerland in 1856, which showed clearly shortened mandibles.
+The genus Eurhinosaurus was erected in 1909 in a paper describing the Miocene cetacean Eurhinodelphis cocheteuxi; Abel noted that it was not certain whether the cetacean's mandible extended to the tip of the snout or whether it was abbreviated, which was the case in Ichthyosaurus longirostris.
+He considered the weak, attenuated mandible of Ichthyosaurus longirostris, along with other distinguishing features, to be enough to erect a separate genus, this being Eurhinosaurus; the type species by monotypy was E. longirostris.

 In 2022, a second species, E. quenstedti was described from Germany.
-The original species, E. longirostris was considered dubious due to the poor preservation of the type specimen, with the species E. huenei, based on a complate skeleteon described in 1930 resurrected to replace it.
+The original species, E. longirostris was considered dubious due to the poor preservation of the type specimen, with the species E. huenei, based on a complete skeleton described in 1930, resurrected to replace it.
+Three years later, another species — E. mistelgauensis — was described by Spicher et al., (2025).
+The holotype, UMO BT 011 221.00, comprises an almost complete specimen with 3D preservation.

 Description

+Eurhinosaurus was a large-bodied, small-toothed, slender ichthyosaur; its general morphology was typical, with a fish-like fusiform body including well developed dorsal fin, hypocercal caudal fin, paired pectoral and pelvic fins, along with remarkably large eyes.
+As a reptile, Eurhinosaurus did not have gills and breathed with their lungs.

-Eurhinosaurus was a large-bodied, small-toothed, slender ichthyosaur.
-The vertebral column was composed of roughly 50 precaudal, 45 tail stock and less than 100 fluke vertebrae.
-The upper jaw was extremely long and lower jaw was weak but much shorter, which showed an extreme overbite, much as in the extant swordfish Xiphias.
+The vertebral column was composed of roughly 50 precaudal-, 45 caudal peduncle-, and fewer than 100 fluke vertebrae.
+The upper jaw was extremely long and lower jaw was weak but much shorter, which showed an extreme "overbite", much as in the extant swordfish Xiphias.
 The upper jaw was more than twice as long as the lower jaw.
 The orbits of Eurhinosaurus were very large and directed anterolaterally.
-Their huge orbits were combined with an extremely short cheek region and reduced upper temporal openings.
+Their huge orbits were combined with an extremely short cheek region and reduced upper temporal fenestra; their temporal fenestra was extremely small.
 The external naris was large and retracted.
+Like most post-Triassic ichthyosaurs, the parietal foramen was located on the connection point between parietal and frontal.

 Eurhinosaurus had elongated, slender and straight teeth without distinct surface ornamentation of the crown.
 Their teeth were delicate, sharply pointed and the enamel was smooth.
-Their fenestra supratemporalis was small and external exposure of the frontal was strongly reduced.
-Like most post-Triassic ichthyosaurs, the parietal foramen was located on the connection point between parietal and frontal.
-The temporal fenestra was extremely small.